anchorageprogramming/github101/README.md

 # What does that mean?
 Are you familiar with Wikipedia?
 People from all over the world are able to edit, view, and add to the information on Wikipedia.
 Github is a similar concept.
-* Central Access: As long as someone has internet access, she can access the project.
+* **Central Access**: As long as someone has internet access, she can access the project.
-* Track Changes: Using git, you can see the history of changes made to a file.
+* **Track Changes**: Using git, you can see the history of changes made to a file.
-* Collaboration: Using git, merging your changes with other people is simplified.
+* **Collaboration**: Others can use your project as a starting point for their own effrts, or contribute to yours.
+Using git, merging your changes with other people's changes is simplified.

 # What is git?
 If Github is like x, git is like y.
 Git is how we track and collaborate, github is where we store a project.